What accessible content is

 What content needs to be made accessible

-Find out what content needs to be made accessible and what you need to do if it's not.
+What content must be accessible and what to do if it is not.

 On this page

-- Things you might not need to fix
+- Content you might not need to fix

 - Third party content under someone else’s control